 Homemade Sweet Barbecue Sauce – Love Sweet Baby Ray’s?
 Sweet, savory and delicious!
 This is my go-to copycat.

 Smoking a pork shoulder (or two!) usually, if you’re lucky, leaves you with lots of leftovers.
 After smoking 14 pounds of pork, and feeding our friends we were leftover with roughly 4 pounds.
 A few sandwiches later, I had around 2 pounds left to use in a couple recipes I wrote.
-I still have 2 recipes to share using leftover smoked pork and will update this section next week once I post those recipes.
+So far I have 2 recipes to share using leftover smoked pork and man, are they delicious.